본문 바로가기

 As the 'KOSPI 5000,' a key economic pledge of President Lee Jaemyung, is becoming a reality, Na Kyungwon, a member of the People Power Party, voiced caution, stating that it is still too early to overly evaluate the achievement.

-Na Kyungwon, Who Once Called 'KOSPI 5000' a Mirage, Now Says "We Must Check If It's an Illusion" As the 'KOSPI 5000,' a key economic pledge of President Lee Jae-myung, has become a reality, Na Kyung-won, a member of the People Power Party, expressed caution, stating that it is still too early to overly praise the achievement.
+Na Kyungwon, Who Called 'KOSPI 5000' a Mirage, Now Says "We Must Check if It's an Illusion" As the 'KOSPI 5000,' a key economic pledge of President Lee Jae-myung, has become a reality, Na Kyung-won, a member of the People Power Party, expressed caution, stating that it is still too early to overly praise the achievement.

-The previous day, for the first time in history, the KOSPI surpassed the 5000 mark during trading hours, approximately seven months after President Lee Jaemyung took office.
-President Lee had presented the 'KOSPI 5000 era' as a major pledge during his presidential campaign, but at the time, the opposition strongly questioned its feasibility.
+The previous day, the domestic stock market surpassed the KOSPI 5000 mark for the first time ever during trading hours, about seven months after President Lee Jaemyung's inauguration.
+During his presidential campaign, President Lee had put forward the 'KOSPI 5000 era' as a major pledge, but at the time, the opposition strongly questioned its feasibility.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.